 With Mason Cogswell’s support, the two set about raising money to found a school for the deaf in America.
 In 1817, the American School for the Deaf opened its doors in Hartford, and it has not closed them since.

 The first class at the school contained nine students, Alice Cogswell among them.
 Gallaudet and Clerc would work together running the school until 1830.
 That was the year Mason Cogswell died, and just 13 days later Alice Cogswell, miserable over the loss, died tragically at the of age 25.

 Her legacy, however, was already established.
 Following her graduation in 1824, Alice Cogswell travelled widely and opened people’s eyes to the reality of deafness.
 She and her fellow students had shown the world that what they thought they knew about deaf people was wrong.
-That a system of education was all that was needed for deaf people to achieve the same success as hearing people.
+A system of education was all that was needed for deaf people to achieve the same success as hearing people.

 In 1830, Gallaudet decided to turn his attention back to his ministry and writing.

 Gallaudet’s sons Edward and Thomas, however, would carry on their father’s work.
 Shortly after Thomas Gallaudet died in 1851, Edward went to work at the American School and two years later was recruited to lead the first college for the deaf, now known as Gallaudet University.
 Thomas went on to become an Episcopal priest and establish a home and a church for the deaf.